 Fees, expenses & Capital Gain Tax: As a vendor, you need to be aware that you are liable for the payment of Plusvalia Tax to the Town Hall where the property is located.
 This is not a fixed tax so we need to request a pre-liquidation from the Town Hall.
-We will need a copy of your last local rates.

 The seller is also liable to pay Capital Gain Tax from the sale of his/her real estate property.
 Capital gain tax rate is 21% on the profit of the sale.
 In plain words, the taxable profit is the difference between the transfer value and the acquisition value.